+than ever before.
+Words

+fortunate to have heard it."

+The monk dipped his head in humility.
+"You are too kind, reverend sir."

-The touch of the prior's hand on his arm brought him fully back to the confines he had chosen as his own.
-"That was most marvelous," John said.
-"I count myself fortunate to have heard it."
+The touch of the prior's hand on his arm brought him fully back to

+as his own, "That was most marvelous," John said, "I count myself

+the confines he had chosen

+small thing after going in unto

+inscribed upon my heart.